The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 It’s not just large, world-renowned hotels that are leveraging experiential marketing.
 Smaller boutique locations are curating stand-out experiences for guests, too.

-Take the South Wind Motel in downtown Columbus, for example.
+Take the South Wind Motel in downtown Columbus, Ohio, for example.
 A prominent local architect, Harold Schofield, designed the Motel in the 1950s.
 Over time, the Motel naturally lost its spark as it remained frozen while other lodging options innovated with technology and new amenities.

 A local family bought the property in 2021, renovated it top-to-bottom, and reopened it in 2022.
 The South Wind’s goal is to celebrate and preserve the culture of the American roadside motel, a phenomenon that has largely been lost to time.
 The South Wind Motel isn’t affiliated with any national chain.
 Instead, it leverages its deep roots in the German Village, where the Motel is located, and the owning family lives and works.

-The South Wind Motel is deeply community-driven and curates unique guest experiences by forming local partnerships — like with the Columbus-based eco-friendly product refilling company Koko — and encouraging guests to explore the surrounding neighborhood.
+The South Wind Motel is deeply community-driven and curates unique guest experiences by forming local partnerships—like with the Columbus-based eco-friendly product refilling company Koko—and encouraging guests to explore the surrounding neighborhood.

 3. Marriott International